 - Transfer the quinoa to a high-speed blender and blend until it becomes a fine powder (about 1 minute).

 - Pass the quinoa flour through a fine mesh strainer to remove any large chunks.

-- Store you quinoa flour in a sealed container in the refrigerator for up to 6 months.
+- Store your quinoa flour in a sealed container in the refrigerator for up to 6 months.

 - I buy my quinoa in bulk from Costco.
-It’s been prewashed so there isn’t a need to rinse it.
-If your quinoa hasn’t been prewashed then rinse it well and allow it to dry before proceeding with the recipe.
+It's been prewashed, so there isn't a need to rinse it.
+If your quinoa hasn't been prewashed, rinse it well and allow it to dry before proceeding with the recipe.

 Easy!
 Love this for when I want to make a gluten free treat or even to add to bread flour for making breads with added flavor and healthy benefits.

 What a great tutorial for quinoa flour!
 I have never thought about doing this before!

 Quinoa flour is a great alternative for gluten-free diets.
 I didn't think to make it though, thanks!